Oregon State vs. Washington NCAA Football Odds, Plays and Insights | October 2, 2021

 Washington Stats and Trends

-- The Huskies have been underdogs by 2.5 points or more one time this year and have not covered the spread once.
+- The Huskies have been underdogs by 2.5 points or more one time this season and have not covered the spread once.

-- Washington's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- Washington's games this year have hit the over one time in three opportunities (33.3%).

-- When Washington puts up more than 21.0 points, it is 1-1 against the spread and 2-0 overall.
+- When Washington records more than 21.0 points, it is 1-1 against the spread and 2-0 overall.

-- The Huskies have eight giveaways this season, while the Beavers have nine takeaways .
+- The Huskies have turned the ball over eight times, one fewer times than the Beavers have forced turnovers (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.